 INTJ’s penchants for logic and planning often allow them to be great engineers and scientists.
 The more socially-inclined and ambitious type often find resounding success in the commercial world, conducting their business with cutting-edge technology and uncompromising integrity.
 Yes integrity is very true for INTJ who is also very much influenced by their third function, Introverted Feeling, which is the epitome of integrity and moral character.

 However, logic and precision are not enough to describe INTJ’s ingenuity and potential contribution.
 Leading with Ni, their understanding are global and highly objective.
 They are forward-looking visionary leaders who can make the impossible happen for society at large.
-Think about Elon Musk, a poster child INTJ.
-Building a successful company (Paypal) and becoming a multi-millionaire is not enough for him.
-He has his eyes set to bring humanity to Mars and beyond!
+Think about Mark Zuckerberg.
+Though Facebook can be controversial nowadays, it is undeniable that Mark’s ambition and strategic mind have enabled an once college-campus social network to boom into a global phenomenon.

 A really good place to understand INTJ’s inner workings is the Cold-war classic Atlas Shrugged.
-Most of the heroes and heroines in the book are INTJ and the author, Ayn Rand, herself is said to be an INTJ.
+Most of the heroes and heroines in the book are INTJ (and maybe INTP) and the author, Ayn Rand, herself is said to be an INTJ.